WooCommerce Integration: Cost of Goods (Profit Reports)

 From the dashboard and navigation you'll find the Profit Report.
 It lets you see profit over time for a given period, as well as the net revenue, total cost of goods, and margin, alongside the growth for each one.
 You can also see the average profit per order.

-Orders with the refunded status, along with all other statuses excluded from your reports based on your store settings (usually failed, cancelled, and pending), will be ignored and excluded from this report, so you're only looking at stats for successful orders.
+All orders with statuses excluded from your reports based on your store settings (usually failed, cancelled, and pending) will be ignored and excluded from this report, so you're only looking at stats for successful orders.
 Refunded orders are included, but refunds made in the report's date period are deducted when calculating net revenue.